facebookresearch/nevergrad/docs/opencompetition.md

 # Overview
-Key features of the Open Optimization Competition 2020:
+All kind of contributions (under the form of pull requests) to Nevergrad an IOHProfiler are eligible.
-## Two tracks:
+For example, we distinguish two (non exclusive) categories for submission.

-### PERFORMANCE TRACK: Algorithms for any of the following performance tracks
+## Performance: Improvements for any of the following performance tracks
 (classic competition, with existing baselines that are meant to be outperformed)
 - One-shot optimization
 - Low budget optimization